Karan-3108/raptor/README.md

 allowing developers to focus on application development as opposed to the complex underlying protocol.
 As a result, Tendermint saves hundreds of hours of development time.

-Juno originates from a **community driven initiative**, prompted by developers, validators and delegators in the Cosmos ecosystem.
+Raptor originates from a **community driven initiative**, prompted by developers, validators and delegators in the Cosmos ecosystem.
 The common vision is to preserve the neutrality, performance, and reliability of the Cosmos Hub.
 This is achieved by offloading smart contract deployment to a dedicated sister Hub.
-Juno plans to make an early connection to the Cosmos Hub enabling IBC transfers, cross-chain smart contracts and shared security.
+Raptor plans to make an early connection to the Cosmos Hub enabling IBC transfers, cross-chain smart contracts and shared security.

-A decentralized launch of the Juno main-net was enabled by a large set of independent validators from across the blockchain space.
+A decentralized launch of the Raptor main-net was enabled by a large set of independent validators from across the blockchain space.
-$RAPTOR, the native asset, has many functions like securing the Juno Hub and serving as a work token to give access to on-chain governance voting rights and to provide utility in the deployment and execution of smart contracts.
+$RAPTOR, the native asset, has many functions like securing the Raptor Hub and serving as a work token to give access to on-chain governance voting rights and to provide utility in the deployment and execution of smart contracts.